Spin-current correlations in photoionization of chiral molecules

+We have established two fundamental mechanisms of CISS in photoionization operating in time-even and time-odd (i.e. involving photon spin) set-ups: (i) the momentum-resolved Bloch pseudovector $\fullvec{\mathcal{S}}_{\fullvec{k}}$ which enables collinear locking of the photoelectron current with the photoelectron spin and operates in arbitrary light fields, even under isotropic illumination, and (ii) the spin-resolved propensity field $\vec{\mathbb{B}}_{\fullvec{k}}$ which enables orthogonal triple locking between the photoelectron spin, its current and the photon spin.
+We have verified that the spin-conditioned photoelectron currents derived in Eqs. \eqref{eq:j-lin}, \eqref{eq:sink}, and \eqref{eq:vort} are consistent \cite{flores2024_2} with the kinematic predictions of Cherepkov \cite{cherepkov1979spin,cherepkov1981theory,cherepkov1983manifestations}.
+Our approach reveals the dynamical origin of these phenomena.
+Importantly, it also leads to a qualitatively new prediction: the generation of a spin-conditioned current even for randomly oriented chiral molecules under isotropic illumination.

-We acknowledge discussions with Prof. M. Ivanov.
-O.S., A. O. and P.C.F. acknowledge ERC-2021-AdG project ULISSES, grant agreement No 101054696.
-A.O. acknowledges funding from the Royal Society URF/R1/201333, URF/ERE/210358, and URF/ERE/231177.
+O.S., A.F.O. and P.C.F. acknowledge ERC-2021-AdG project ULISSES, grant agreement No 101054696.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
+A.F.O. acknowledges funding from the Royal Society URF/R1/201333, URF/ERE/210358, and URF/ERE/231177 and from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 543760364.